-Any exclusion must be agreed by the head Teacher.
+Any exclusion must be agreed by the headteacher.

-The school will notify the parent of the exclusion.
+The school will notify the parent of the exclusion in writing.
 If the pupil is a Child in Care, the school will notify the pupil's carer, social worker and the HOPE Virtual School.
 In other instances, where a pupil is open to Children's Social Care for any reason, the school will also inform their allocated social worker.

-The pupil must be collected from the school office by the parent or another authorised adult, and the Head Teacher/Deputy Head will be informed.
+The pupil must be collected from the school office by the parent or another authorised adult, and signed out by office staff.
 No pupil will be allowed to leave the school site without parental confirmation.